 XenApp and XenDesktop 7.15 LTSR compatible components

-The following components are recommended for use in 7.15 LTSR environments.
-These components are not eligible for the LTSR benefits (extended lifecycle and fix-only cumulative updates).
+The following components - at the versions given below - are compatible with LTSR environments.
+They are not eligible for the LTSR benefits (extended lifecycle and fix-only cumulative updates).
 Citrix might ask you to upgrade to a newer version of these components within your 7.15 LTSR environments.

 |7.15 LTSR Compatible Components and Platforms||Version|

 |Citrix SCOM Management Pack for XenApp and XenDesktop||3.13|